afeld/python-public-policy/syllabus.md

-# Python Coding for Public Policy - Spring 2022
+# Python for Public Policy - Spring 2022

-<div class="print-only">See up-to-date version of this syllabus at <a href="https://python-public-policy.afeld.me/en/latest/syllabus.html">python-public-policy.afeld.me</a>.</div>
+<div class="print-only">See up-to-date version of this syllabus at <a href="https://python-public-policy.afeld.me/en/columbia/syllabus.html">python-public-policy.afeld.me</a>.</div>
 <style>
   .print-only {
     display: none;